Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/java-paradigm.md

 ## Levels of abstraction

-Programmers have established increasingly higher levels of abstraction in order to make programming faster and more intuitive to humans.
+Programmers have established increasingly higher levels of abstraction in order to make programming faster and more intuitive.

 --